tlwilliams895/gis-devops/src/week05/project/index.rst

 You should **complete all primary objectives** before working on any secondary objectives.

-For your primary objectives articles have been provided to help you think about what needs to be completed to pass the objective.
+For your primary objectives, articles have been provided to help you think about what needs to be completed to complete the objective.

-0. :ref:`Create a Spring application <week5_spring-application>`, setup Git, and GitLab, configure the DB, and prepare IntelliJ.
+0. :ref:`Create a Spring application <week5_spring-application>`, setup Git, and GitLab, configure the database, and prepare IntelliJ.
 1. :ref:`Display an interactive map <week5_display-map>` from OSM in the browser.
 2. :ref:`Display Zika reports <week5_display-reports>` on the map as red circles.
 3. :ref:`Clicked Zika reports <week5_clickable-reports>` display more information about the report.